RaptorRepack/MSDX/Readme.md

 Notes
 -----

-• Microsoft™ DirectX 11 Ultimate Project Folder Name Is (msdx).
+• Microsoft™ DirectX 11 Ultimate Project Folder Name Is (MSDX).

 • This Microsoft ™ DirectX 11 Ultimate All Data Found On Microsoft™ Servers.